Fantabulous-J/CLASS/README.md

 The training pipeline for XOR-Full is the same, please find corresponding scripts under ```scripts/XOR-Full``` for steps 2, 3 and 4.

 We use slurm for training on 32 80G A100 for stage-1 and 16 A100 for the rest.

+### Acknowledgement
+Some of the code was adapted from https://github.com/jzbjyb/ReAtt.